 Prior to 2001, the location for the pilot channel was a "matter of judgement" (Byron Shire Council, 2005).
 However, the appropriateness of different locations is subject to constraints.
 To the south of the entrance, an area of protected bird habitat exists, and it is desirable to keep machinery and the channel a reasonable distance from that area.
 To the north, there are known problems with erosion adjacent to the Elements Resort and, should the channel migrate across the compartment to the north, that foreshore becomes exposed.
-Ultimately, present practice represents a compromise between these two factors and the channel is typically dug around halfway between the protected bird habitat and the eroding foreshore of the resort.
+Ultimately, present practice represents a compromise between these two factors and as a condition of the current interim licence, the channel is to be dug around halfway between the protected bird habitat and the eroding foreshore of the resort.

 Prior to 2001, the entrance channel was oriented towards the south east, with the aim being to maximise the time the entrance was open and to allow the channel to "swing northwards around the beach and close" (Byron Shire Council, 2005).
-Present practice aims to dig the channel with a more shore normal orientation (see, for example, Figure 18) to minimise the potential for alongshore transport to be captured by the entrance.
+Present practice aims to dig the channel with a more shore normal orientation (see, for example, Figure 40) to minimise the potential for alongshore transport to be captured by the entrance.